REDUCE all forms of waste. REUSE items in as many ways as possible. RECYCLE taking advantage of every program available in your area.

 - Write your elected officials about the importance of home pick-up and community drop-off locations to make recycling practical and convenient.
 Stress the importance of contracting with recyclers that accept and recycle all types of plastics.
-Currently less than 20% of plastic waste is ever recycled.
+Even though much larger amounts are collected, currently only about 10% of plastic waste is ever actually recycled.

 - Participate in a community cleanups of parks, beaches and waterways.